Michelle Lopez, Assistant Dean for Student Success

 - first-year retention (various disciplines)

-- student engagement - partnership development and increasing student engagement in high impact practices
+- student engagement - partnership development to increase student engagement in high impact practices

 - strengthening undergraduate - graduate pathways

 - strengthening bridges for API/Filipino high school or transfer student successful bridging to SDSU

 - recruitment of diverse students into faculty-mentored opportunities

 - equity-minded strategies or practices to improve engaging diverse students into academic spaces

 - earlier, proactive advising and outreach practices to support underrepresented, first-gen and post-traditional students

 - undecided/undeclared student advising/support

 - improving communication and marketing strategies to engage prospective, enrolled or post-graduates